Instructor: David Deane

 This course is an exploration of Christian Anarchism.
 It offers an engagement with anarchist analyses of the modern nation state and contemporary capitalism.
 It asks what Christianity and anarchism can offer to one another and what, if any, are the limits of the relationship between Christianity and anarchism.

 In week one we will be focussed on anarchist analyses of the state, violence, and capital today.
-While we don't have time to look at the first great period of anarchist thought (between 1870 and 1914) a fundamental tension in traditional anarchism will establish the bridge between anarchism and Christianity.
-Week two will focus on anarchism and Christianity.
+While we don't have time to look at the first great period of anarchist thought (between 1870 and 1914) a fundamental tension in traditional anarchism (how can humans be so good that they can live peaceably without coercion) will establish the bridge between anarchism and Christianity.
+Week two will focus on the anarchist elements in Jesusβ teaching and Church tradition.

 This syllabus aims to provide all the information about the course as well as access to the texts that we will read in the course.
 Many sections, such as the section on "Readings" and, especially, "Course Elements" are clickable and provide further information.